qiboteam/qibochem/doc/source/tutorials/ansatz.rst

 The energy of the state generated from the hardware efficient ansatz for the fermionic two-body Hamiltonian can then be estimated, using state vectors or samples.

-The following example demonstrates how the energy of the H2 molecule is affected with respect to the rotational parameters:
+The following example demonstrates how the energy of the H\ :sub:`2` molecule is affected with respect to the rotational parameters:

 .. code-block:: python